vyos/vyos-documentation/docs/ch05-network-interfaces.rst

           257276       1890          0          0          0          0
   vyos@vyos:~$

 Each interface can be configured with a description and address.
+Interface addresses might be a static address like `172.16.51.129/24`, `dhcp` (to retrieve the actual interface address from a DHCP server) or an IPv6 address like `2001:db8:1::ffff/64`.

 .. code-block:: sh